adamsilver/fdpb/05-Multiple-Select.md

 # Multiple Select

-Managing lists is something we haven't had to do up to now.
-Whether it's an inbox full of emails or adding multiple food items to your weekly shop, we all need to manage multiple things at once.
+Most online services, products and shops contain lists of things.
+Whether it's it's an inbox containing emails or adding different food products to your weekly shop, we all need to manage multiple things at the same time.

-In this chapter we'll design an inbox, like Gmail.
-But we can apply these principles to any list in any project.
+In this chapter we'll design an email inbox.
+Our analysis begins with lists versus tables.

-The first thing we'll do is add a checkbox next to each email in the first column if you're using tables, or if you're using lists, it will be the first element.

-## Lists or tables?
+## Lists versus tables

-Many times I've had the argument that something makes sense *semantically* as a list *and* a table.
-I am quite pedantic anyway, but if I want to push my limit to the extreme, then everything on a website is a list; it's a list of things on a website isn't it?
+Typically we can represent the same data in more ways than one.
+We can put data in tables, graphs, lists and we can even describe the data in a paragraph.

+Semantically speaking everything is a list.
+The things on the page are a list of things on the page.
+Perhaps the first element inside the body tag should be a `ul`?
+No, don't do that.

+Tables are useful when data

+---

 Tables are useful when column headings are needed to add context to the values in the cells.
 For example, the number 23 without a heading tells the user not very much.